Abstract presented at WCPT CONGRESS 2017, Cape Town, SOUTH AFRICA

 Purpose: To study the effectiveness of Dry needling in treating plantar fasciitis.
 To evaluate whether dry needling results in changes to general foot health related quality of life in people with plantar fasciitis.

 Methods: A sample size of 40 subjects with heel pain, diagnosed as plantar fasciitis, were selected for the study, after signing a consent to participate.
 The methodology of the study was approved by the hospital ethical committee.
 They were allocated to 2 groups (by convenience sampling) of age matched 20 subjects in each of the groups.
 The control group was treated with conventional physiotherapy treatment & sham needling for 30 minutes per day for 3 weeks (3 sessions per week).
 The experimental group was treated with conventional physiotherapy treatment (Moist pack, Localized ultrasonic insonation followed by stretching of calf & foot muscles) and dry needling.

 Results: All outcome measures were performed at baseline, 3 weeks.
 Patients were followed up for 6 months after the treatment.

-Conclusion(s): Patients treated with dry needling showed significant improvement in symptoms and has long lasting effect.
+Conclusion(s): Patients treated with dry needling showed significant improvement in symptoms and the effects persisted at 6 month follow up.